fbjornstrup/Crashes-New-York/pages/machinelearning.md

 In this section, we will take a look at a Machine Learning model called a Random Forest Classifier.
 The purpose of this is to let the model predict whether or not a collision results in an injury or not.
 The model uses the same data set with the 10000 observations.

 Below are two different plots.
 The first one shows feature importance of the most important feature, meaning the model has chosen these features as the most impactful when deciding whether a collision is severe or not.
-So look out for these yourselves!
+So look out for these!

 <img src="Feature importance_normal.png" width="550" height="450">